Cody Scarp

 The Cody Scarp or Cody Escarpment is located in north and north central Florida United States.
 It is a relict scarp and ancient persistent topographical feature formed from an ancient early Pleistocene shorelines of ~1.8 million to 10,000 years BP during interglacial periods.
 The Cody Scarp has a slope of 5% to 12%.

+Description

-The Cody Scarp runs from just east of the Apalachicola River to Alachua County.
+The Cody Scarp runs from just east of the Apalachicola River to central Alachua County.
 It is the boundary over that range between the Gulf Coastal Lowlands and the Northern Highlands of Florida.
 The Gulf Coast Lowlands have only a thin layer of soil over limestone, while the Northern Highlands consist of plateaus of sand, clay and carbonate rock.
 The scarp rises about 100 ft from the Gulf Coastal Lowlands to the Northern Highlands.
 The Cody Scarp and the Gulf Coastal Lowlands are karst landscapes, with many sinkholes, springs, underground streams, and related features.

+The Cody Scarp was defined in 1964 as following the currently accepted track from the Apalachicola River to Alachua County, and then eastward from the end of the Alachua Karst Hills to the southern end of the Trail Ridge, and northward along the eastern side of the Trail Ridge to the Georgia state line at the St. Marys River.
+The extension east of the Alachua Karst Hills to Trail Ridge is no longer treated as part of the Cody Scarp.
+The scarp is named for Cody, a community in Jefferson County.

+The Cody Scarp has been produced by erosion from a combination of marine, fluvial, and dissolution forces acting over hundreds of thousands of years.
+The toe of the scarp has been shaped by marine erosion during periods when the sea level stood higher.
+The toe of the scarp shows a marked rise in elevation from the adjoining lowlands.
+While the lowlands below the scarp are relatively flat and have abundant small sinkholes, sinkholes in the scarp are larger, and the land has more relief.
+The top of the scarp gradually transitions to a flatter landscape with fewer, smaller sinkholes, it any.
+The width of the scarp from toe to top varies from less than 1 mi to about 10 mi.

+The Cody Scarp has two distinct segments, an eastern segment running southeast to northwest from central Alachua County to northern Suwannee County in which fluvial and dissolution erosion processes have dominated, and a western segment running east to west from the Alapaha River to the Apalachicola River, in which marine erosion processes have been important.